piercemoore/SuperCLI/readme.md

 > **Note:** The lowercase functions are regular text, the UPPERCASE functions are the bolded versions

+*IMPORTANT:* Unlike the standard calls, the direct `$` color functions only accept a **single string** as an argument.
+No objects, no arrays, none of it.
+Just one single thing that you can put in the center of a string.
+Sorry.

 ````
 scli.$.red("All this text will be red);
 scli.$.MAGENTA("All this text will be bolded magenta");